joewillsher/Vist/README.md

 #README #

 ##About
-A simple programming language using LLVM written in Swift.
+A programming language using LLVM, inspired by Swift, Haskell, and Rust.

 ##Installing